sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/Qubits_Interpretability.png" alt='qubits vs. quantum circuit' width="500" height="325">
 </p>

-By using this technique, we are able to include **many variables in few qubits**, because the genetic algorithm takes into account the combination of variables in each line of qubits as in the Parkinson's example.
+By using this technique, we are able to include **many variables in few qubits**, because the genetic algorithm takes into account the combination of variables in each line of qubits as in the Parkinson's example [4].
 In this use case 22 variables are included in 8 qubits, decreasing considerably the expressivity of the circuit solution.

 <p align="center">
     <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/park.png" alt='qubits vs. quantum circuit' width="500" height="300">